KIRANVASISHTA/GitCommandsPractice/README.md

 # GitCommandsPractice
-This project is for practicing the git commands/
+This project is for practicing the git commands.